idempiere/idempiere-docker/README.md

 Open in the browser: [https://127.0.0.1:8443/webui/](https://127.0.0.1:8443/webui/)

-Please note: From iDempiere version 9 onwards, direct http access is no longer supported. https://wiki.idempiere.org/en/Migration_Notes#Deprecated_direct_http_usage
+Please note: From iDempiere version 9 or higher, direct http access is no longer supported. https://wiki.idempiere.org/en/Migration_Notes#Deprecated_direct_http_usage

 ### Using Docker Commands With an External DB On Linux